JamesThanni/SPACES-University-Coursework-Seat-Reservation-Android-Mobile-App/README.md

 ## Usage
-* Opening up a new cafe in a busy area - you can show customers how many seats are available.
+* Opening up a new cafe in a busy area; you can show customers how many seats are available.
 * Optimising the usage of seats in a libary; you can show visitors how many seats are available.

 ## Roadmap